killermann/samk.blog/content/2020/what-is-social-justice-dogma/index.md

 ---
 title: What's Social Justice Dogma?
 (Start Here)
 excerpt: I've written a lot about it.
 And other people have too.
 Here's a list of articles to get acquainted.
+description: The set of beliefs, stances, and acceptable actions laid down by the authorities within the social justice movement that we hold as incontrovertibly true.
 author: Sam Killermann
 type: post
 date: 2020-01-15T22:29:11-06:00